omasanori/skosh/README.md

 domain Unix shell implementation.

-Skosh will support the POSIX shell command language and the most of the KornShell command and programming language.
+Skosh will support the POSIX shell command language and the most of the KornShell language as defined in *The New KornShell Command and Programming Language* (1993).
 In addition to the POSIX and KornShell modes, we will implement a modern language suitable for both interactive and non-interactive use cases.